Workplace as Strategic Resource

 In 2002, GSA responded to these changes by launching the WorkPlace 20·20 research and development program.
 The effort focused on helping agencies use the workplace as a strategic resource: realigning work settings so they make sense for the modern workplace.

-The program features many different components, including the following:
+The program featured many different components, including the following:

 Social Network Analysis (SNA)